hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 <br/><br/>

 ### Results & lessons learned
 It's been a while since I started writing this article.
-We had a chance to both implement the solution and watch it in action.
+We had a chance to build the scheduler and watch it in action.
 It was a bit of a disappointment.

 It did exactly what we expected it to do.